-IT isn’t hard to find Australian men in this plight but far harder to persuade them to talk about it.
+It wasn’t hard to find Australian men in this plight but far harder to persuade them to talk about it.
 This 40-year-old man – I’ll call him “James” – preferred to remain anonymous.
-He is reluctant to be named because he has been unemployed or in part-time jobs for most of his adult life but has just scored a decent job and is nervous that publicity may jeopardise his hard-won situation.
+He was reluctant to be named because he had been unemployed or in part-time jobs for most of his adult life but had just scored a decent job and was nervous that publicity may jeopardise his hard-won situation.

-For James, the link between his lack of resources and his unpartnered status is obvious: “I’ve had women interested in me and then when they found out I didn’t have a job, or when they found out where I lived, they didn’t want to know me any more.”
-He is living in a room in a boarding house in Marrickville.
-It’s pretty basic, but better than some of the other dives in which he has lived.
-He went home to his mother for a while but she couldn’t handle his being out of work, so he moved into his present place and is staying there until he manages to get a little more firmly on his feet.
+For James, the link between his lack of resources and his unpartnered status was obvious: “I’ve had women interested in me and then when they found out I didn’t have a job, or when they found out where I lived, they didn’t want to know me anymore.”
+He was living in a room in a boarding house in Marrickville.
+It was pretty basic, but better than some of the other dives in which he had lived.
+He went home to his mother for a while but she couldn’t handle his being out of work, so he moved into his present place and was staying there until he managed to get a little more firmly on his feet.

-But he’s very conscious that his rough abode doesn’t help when it comes to the ladies.
+But he was very conscious that his rough abode doesn’t help when it comes to the ladies.
 “I wouldn’t bring any woman back here,” he said.
 “When people ask where I live, I just lie.”

-Even though he’s now better placed, James isn’t optimistic about his chances of settling down.
+Even though he was, at the time of the interview, better placed, James wasn’t optimistic about his chances of settling down.
 “In some ways I have given up.
 I’m not feeling too confident about myself.”

-Paul Whyte is a Sydney counsellor who has often worked with unemployed, low-income males.
-He’s well aware of their social isolation.
+I talked to Paul Whyte, a Sydney counsellor who often worked with unemployed, low-income males.
+He was well-aware of their social isolation.
 “These men often have a sense of complete hopelessness and worthlessness,” Whyte said.
 “They internalise their economic position.
 As far as women are concerned, they don’t want these men around.
 They see them as just too dribbly, needy, useless.
 ‘No, Thank You!’

-In trying to help these men gain some sense of self-worth, Whyte finds he is pushing upstream.
-His conversations with these men reveal they are all too aware of how they are seen by women.
+In trying to help these men gain some sense of self-worth, Whyte found he was pushing upstream.
+His conversations with these men revealed they were all too aware of how they were seen by women.
 “They are treated with such open disrespect, like the women who roll their eyes when they are around.
 It’s seen as all their fault for being such a failure as a male.”

 This was an important theme that emerged in Mark Peel’s historical analysis of the changes occurring in working-class suburbs.
 Males in these communities are usually the most traditional of men, whose sense of masculinity is utterly bound up in their role as providers.
 “That’s what it meant to be a man in the working class,” Peel said.
 “Men earned a wage and brought it home.
 Work provided the momentum of their lives.”